HomeArchiveBlog

 ninja -C externals/llvm-project/build

-On macOS, use the same source and build directories, but use the runtime list below and omit Linux-specific linker settings to use system lld:
+On macOS, use the same source and build directories, but omit the compiler and linker-related flags:

 cmake -S externals/llvm-project/llvm -B externals/llvm-project/build -G Ninja \